 5. Results varied based on beneficiary tumor site, risk, and race

-Spending decreases were highly concentrated among patients with certain types of cancer, which became even more evident in the latest report.
-Total spending per beneficiary per episode was significantly reduced for beneficiaries with lung cancer (-$1,292), lymphoma (-$1,017), colorectal cancer (-$879), and high-risk breast cancer (-$790).
+Spending decreases were highly concentrated among patients with certain types of cancer.
+Total spending per beneficiary per episode across performance periods 1-6 was significantly reduced for beneficiaries with lung cancer (-$1,112), lymphoma (-$934), high-risk breast cancer (-$885), and colorectal cancer (-$865).
 Interestingly, the drivers of these savings varied by tumor site.
 Part B spending per beneficiary per episode was also reduced for beneficiaries with high-intensity prostate cancer, but this reduction was offset by a relative increase in Part D spending.

 It’s unclear why results varied across beneficiary groups.
 It’s possible that practices targeted their cost reduction efforts toward certain patient populations or that the OCM requirements were more conducive to reducing costs among particular beneficiaries.